An Iconic Heavy Hitter Algorithm Made Private: Differentially Private SpaceSaving

 To formalize the differences between the outputs of the $\spacesaving$ algorithm on neighboring streams, we categorize each {type} of difference into a \emph{state}.
-Our main privacy proof requires the enumeration of all possible states, which are provided in Table~\ref{tab:states} for reference.
-This phenomenon is summarized by the following result. \begin{lemma} For any $k \in \mathbb{Z}^+$ and $t \ge i$, let
+Our main privacy proof requires the enumeration of all possible states, which are provided in Table~\ref{tab:states}.
+The following lemma establishes that this enumeration is exhaustive. \begin{lemma} For any $k \in \mathbb{Z}^+$ and $t \ge i$, let

 Then, the pair of outputs $(\mathcal{T}_t, C_t)$ and $(\mathcal{T}_t', C_t')$ can be in any of the states $\sone, \stwo, \sthree$, or $\sfour$ (Table~\ref{tab:states}). \end{lemma}

 Given that the data structure differences are restricted to states $\sone-\sfour$, we obtain the following corollary that provides a high level generalization of the states.